SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

-Notice that in session #36, SharePoint Server 2013 is requesting that Workflow Manager start a workflow (indicated as [A] in the figure) and Workflow Manager responds (indicated as [B] in the figure) with a "Success" message:
+Notice that in session #36, SharePoint is requesting that Workflow Manager start a workflow (indicated as [A] in the figure) and Workflow Manager responds (indicated as [B] in the figure) with a "Success" message: